 However, no place in the world is 100% safe.
 Bad things can happen anytime and anywhere.
 So, you might want to tell yourself not to be too naive and lax just because you are in Canada.

 Canada Is A Bear Country!

 You need to do your research first before you do your hitchhiking in Canada.
 Canada has bears and cougars you need to deal with.
 Thus, you need to know that you will have different experiences compared to your previous adventures.

 Learn about the behaviors of bears and what to do if you encounter one.
-Make sure to know where the bears travel, eat, live, and stay.
+You would want to make sure and know where the bears travel, eat, live, and stay.

 Storing food inside your tent is also a big no. The odor of the food may attract hungry bears and other animals.
 Some hitchhikers hang their food up in a tree and away from their tents.

 As mentioned, even though Canada is one of the safest countries in the world, you still need to be careful, especially when hitchhiking.
-You will travel with a stranger, and the best thing you can do is carry a pepper spray at all times or a knife to help yourself in case something terrible happens.
+You will be traveling with a stranger, and the best thing you can do is bring a pepper spray with you or a knife to help yourself in case something terrible happens.

 Pack As Light As Possible